mgaudin/Hy2roresO/docs/dev-docs/docs.rst

 Input data
 ------------

-The plugin treats a layer which must be a network.
+The plugin handles a layer which must be a network.
 The network should not contain artificial zones such as irrigation zones, since the results in these zones will be irrelevant.
 The layer must also not contain duplicated geometries, since it will create irrelevant orders that will be way higher than the good ones.

 The algorithm